What’s your plan for radio communication after a disaster?

 A really well made CB radio for SSB/AM is probably going to run $150 or more.
 But the useable cheaper Walmart one will work.
 Often people just give me those for free.
 I currently have 8 of them.
 Nothing says a good set has to be new.
 I just has to work well.
 Good wire antennas are cheap to make.

-In an emergency it’s probably still best to use a vertical groundplane antenna haunted as high as possible.
+In an emergency, it’s probably still best to use a vertical ground plane antenna haunted as high as possible.
 Any vertical antenna will work.
-Likely the easiest to make in a disaster situation will be a inverted v dipole.
+Likely the easiest to make in a disaster situation will be an inverted v dipole.
 For CB or 11 meters in actuality, a 1/2 wavelength long dipole is only 16 feet long.